Category Archives: Poems

 Elegance

-of French women.
+of the confidence of French women.

-and intimidation is the currency franca
+and intimidation is the common currency.

-National politics
+National politics and bedroom dullness

-Joie de vivre is a national pastime.
+Joie de vivre est national.

 Facebooktwittermail